 While it’s true that some carnivores and omnivores (e.g. raccoons, skunks, foxes, etc.) may be attracted to your garden if you use blood meal, it is also true that the smell repels many herbivores.
 If you want to keep deer and rabbits out of your garden, blood meal may very well do the trick.
 The presence of predators will also discourage them!

 Benefits Of Using Blood Meal In Your Garden

 - Your garden will be far more attractive if you feed your plants blood meal.
 Plants with plenty of nitrogen display large, lush, deep green foliage.
 On the downside, too much nitrogen can interfere with fruit production, so don’t overdo it.

 - Added nitrogen can also help increase the acidity of your soil.
 This is a good thing for some types of plants, such as peppers, radishes, onions, squash and many more.

 - Blood meal can help heal your soil.
 If several growing season have depleted the soil nutrients blood meal can help bring it back to a natural balance.

 Other sources of nitrogen include feather meal or the vegetarian alternative, alfalfa pellets.

 What Are Some Substitutes For Blood Meal?

-While animal based products such as fish emulsion, bone meal and blood meal are old standbys in gardening and considered acceptable for organic gardening, if you are a vegan or vegetarian and/or have concerns about animal welfare or the spread of pathogens, you may wish to explore non-animal based soil amendment alternatives.
+While animal-based products such as fish fertilizers, bone meal and blood meal are old standbys in gardening and considered acceptable for organic gardening, if you are a vegan or vegetarian and/or have concerns about animal welfare or the spread of pathogens, you may wish to explore non-animal based soil amendment alternatives.
 Luckily, there are many, and they are very effective.

 Good Compost Provides Balanced Nutrients